kriosguerra3/HTML5-Photo-Collage/README.md

 # php-photo-collage
-Photo collage maker written in PHP
+Photo collage maker written in HTML5 and Javascript